 Dr. Mikhael says that starting birth control can affect your thyroid if you have an underlying thyroid disorder.
 She adds that TBG starts to increase around two weeks after starting oral contraceptives.

 The thyroid hormone levels reach a steady state within four to eight weeks.
-In women with hypothyroidism who are treated with thyroid hormone and in pregnant women, an increase of the thyroid hormone dosage is required to maintain normal TSH levels.
+In those with hypothyroidism who are treated with thyroid hormone and in pregnant people, an increase of the thyroid hormone dosage is required to maintain normal TSH levels.
 “Anyone who is taking thyroid medication, whether it’s levothyroxine (synthetic T4) or liothyronine sodium (synthetic T3), should be monitored for six to eight weeks after the oral contraceptives are started.”